moonwolf-github/wfrp-foundry-utils/README.md

 - careers rolltable (do it also in existing worlds for **tables.db** file)
 - bestiary

-You may use `translate_all` script to translate everything (in module's directory only).
-Put relevant files into `origs` subdirectory and run script with module's path as parameter.
+You may use `translate_all` script to translate everything (in the module's directory only).
+Put relevant files into `origs` subdirectory and run the script with the module's path as a parameter.
 Script depends on `python3` existence.

-As for now only Polish language is supported.
+As for now, only the Polish language is supported.
 Multi-language support will eventually be implemented.
 # Important note

-I will not add `*_desc` files as it probably violates license.
-You have to prepare these files by yourself an put it into `lang/pl/` directory.
+I will not add `*_desc` files as it probably violates the license.
+You have to prepare these files by yourself and put them into `lang/pl/` directory.
 Their format is as follows:
-`original name=description`, one item per line (like ordinary INI file).
+`original name=description`, one item per line (like an ordinary INI file).

 For example: